jknight1725/stegano/README.md

 To run stegano as a command line tool from any directory follow these instructions
 - place stegano.rb in usr/local/bin.
 - rename stegano.rb stegano `mv stegano.rb stegano`
-- enable executable permissions 'chmod +x stegano' stegano is now able to be called from any directory as such
+- enable executable permissions `chmod +x stegano` stegano is now able to be called from any directory as such

 Usage: